-I’m Bill Redpath, Libertarian Party nominee for the U.S. House of Representatives in Illinois’ 6th Congressional District for 2020.
+I’m Bill Redpath, Libertarian Party nominee for the U.S. Senate from Illinois in 2022.
 My platform combines conservative stances on economic issues and generally liberal positions on social issues.
 My core philosophy: people should be able to live their own lives as they choose, without interference, as long as they do not harm other people or their property.
 To that end, my campaign calls for reduced government spending, lower taxes and real respect for civil liberties.
 That is the philosophy behind the positions I take on the issues of this election.

 Economic freedom in the United States has declined over the past 20 years.
 There is a direct and causal link between economic freedom and prosperity.
 It is time to enact new policies in Washington that will reverse this trend that has already adversely affected our economy and eroded our personal and political freedoms.